 Human Rights and Culture

-ANTH-UA 331 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 331 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Merry.
 4 points.

 Topics include female genital cutting, honor killing, trafficking of persons, and indigenous peoples' rights to culture.
 Considers how the human rights system deals with tensions between global standards and local ways of life.
 Examines the meanings of rights and of culture in these debates and shows the implications of adopting an anthropological analysis of these situations.